Configuration options

 Default: False

 Whether Artemis should strive to make at most one module scan a target at a given time.
-Therefore when locking is enabled, setting e.g. SCANNING_PACKETS_PER_SECOND to 100 and SECONDS_PER_REQUEST to 2 will cause that no IP receives 100 port scanning packets per second and 1 HTTP/MySQL/… request per 2 seconds.
+Therefore when locking is enabled, setting e.g. REQUESTS_PER_SECOND to will cause that no IP receives 2 port scanning packets/HTTP requests/MySQL connections/… per second.
 Due to the way this behavior is implemented, we cannot guarantee that a host will never be scanned by more than one module.

 - LOCK_SLEEP_MAX_SECONDS